 Which Type of Dieter Are You?
-Four Obstacles to Weight Loss
+Four Obstacles to detox

-If you are like most people, you may want to lose weight for better health, fitness or appearance.
+If you are like most people, you may want to detox for better health, fitness or appearance.
 However, many dieters try different diets without success.
-Understanding the motivation behind your eating habits and the physiology of dieting can help you lose weight and develop new habits that enhance health and nutrition.
+Understanding the motivation behind your eating habits and the physiology of dieting can help you detox and develop new habits that enhance health and nutrition.

 Type One: Emotional Eater